IzatheWriter/Beginner-Baker-s-Guide/Butter Biscuits Recipe.md

 <h1>Butter biscuits</h1>

 This really simple biscuit recipe will teach you how to make basic shortcrust pastry.
 It takes a bit more time but the results are delicious.
 These cookies are served without any additions, but it’s possible to add cocoa to the dough or top it with some marmalade.
-You can read about these additions in the recipe modifications sections.
+You can read about these additions in the recipe modifications section.

 ![Alt text](small_size_butter_biscuits.jpg)